-If students have concerns about any aspect of the didactic program, they are encouraged to contact Cheryl L. Nimmo, Assistant Program Director, who serves as the Curriculum/Didactic Director for the School of Nurse Anesthesia and Maribeth Massie, Program Director.
+If students have concerns about any aspect of the didactic program, they are encouraged to contact Cheryl L. Nimmo, Program Director.

 MSNA students are encouraged to provide timely feedback to the program about the quality of instruction in the didactic courses.
 In particular, we are interested in students' comments concerning how the overall curriculum addresses their educational needs and how well the instructors are meeting the stated objectives of the courses.
 This mechanism does not replace traditional student evaluations, routine student-faculty communication about an individual's progress in a particular course, nor does it replace the operational responsibilities of the course coordinator.
 This is merely another mechanism for communication that provides faculty feedback on the effectiveness of the program.